-- 9.2 Before deciding to suspend a Member the Board must provide the Member with a reasonable opportunity to be heard in accordance with the principles of natural justice. - 9.3 Upon suspension, unless otherwise specified by the body imposing the suspension, the Member is suspended from participation in all activities of NZOC until such time as the period specified in Rule9.1 has expired or the Board terminates the suspension during such period. - 9.4 A Member is expelled from the NZOC if it is determined by a Special Resolution at a General Assembly that: - a. a Member Federation or Associate Member has failed to meet the criteria in Rule 6.2a to e (inclusive) or Rule 6.3a and b (as the case may be); and/or - b. a Member has acted in contravention of this Constitution, the Olympic Charter and/or the Constitution of the CGF and/or has acted in a manner which would bring disrepute to him/her/itself and/or the NZOC.
+- 9.2 Before deciding to suspend a Member the Board must provide the Member with a reasonable opportunity to be heard in accordance with the principles of natural justice. - 9.3 Upon suspension, unless otherwise specified by the body imposing the suspension, the Member is suspended from participation in all activities of the NZOC until such time as the period specified in Rule 9.1 has expired or the Board terminates the suspension during such period. - 9.4 A Member is expelled from the NZOC if it is determined by a Special Resolution at a General Assembly that: - an Olympic Member Federation, Commonwealth Member Federation or Associate Member Federation, failed to meet the criteria in Rule 6.2 or Rule 6.3 or Rule 6.4 (as the case may be) and/or Rule 6.5, as applicable; and/or - a Member has acted in contravention of this Constitution, the Olympic Charter and/or the Constitution of the CGF, as applicable, and/or has acted in a manner which would bring disrepute to him/her/itself and/or the NZOC.